biglaci/cashier/README.md

 ## Create new class from json

 1) from postman get json from {{protocol}}://{{host}}:{{port}}/api/v1/models/table
-2) copy json to https://javiercbk.github.io/json_to_dart/ , name of genarated class m+'tablename'  (modeltablename)
+2) copy json to https://javiercbk.github.io/json_to_dart/ , name of genarated class 'tablename'  (modeltablename)
-3) create dart file  m+'tablename' in ../models/ and copy generated class into it
+3) create dart file 'tablename' in ../models/ and copy generated class into it
-4) in /porecords/ you can use sample to crea
+4) in models create model class for generated table.
+It is class with custom methods/functions over table